Support for Attention Research Update is provided

 up to this study would have been an important addition.

-5. It is important to remember that when improvement was defined as at least
+5. It is important to remember that when improvement was defined as at

-not derive significant benefit from this treatment even though the benefits
+did not derive significant benefit from this treatment even though the benefits

 averaged across all children were statistically significant.